MichaelTanji/Intelligence_Reading_List/Reading_List.md

 ***[True Believer](https://www.amazon.com/gp/product/1591141001/ref=as_li_tl?ie=UTF8&tag=hafofthespe-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=1591141001&linkId=41c01a23b29266a409f19e01c5861b57)***
 Carmichael, Scott

+The best spies are those who become spies because of ideology, and you would be hard pressed to find a better example than Ana Montes.
+The tale is even more exciting on a personal level as your editor was lucky enough to work next to one of those who sounded the alarm on her early one, and helped bring her case to a successful close.

 ***[KGB](https://www.amazon.com/gp/product/B00HUC3GTI/ref=as_li_tl?ie=UTF8&tag=hafofthespe-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=B00HUC3GTI&linkId=baec35e67ca4350787015887bede58d7)***
 Andrew, Christopher; Gordievsky, Oleg

 ***[Man Without a Face](https://www.amazon.com/gp/product/1891620126/ref=as_li_tl?ie=UTF8&tag=hafofthespe-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=1891620126&linkId=7e8ce44d6f7451e6d2b47ff0307ee4ca)***
 Wolf, Markus, McElvoy, Anne

+Cold War espionage does not want for epic tales and outsized personalities, but you would be hard pressed to name someone who fit the bill so many ways as the head of the former East German *Stasi* intelligence service.
+As illustrative as the action associated with such a skilled (and feared) service, so too are the lessons learned in the aftermath of the fall of the Berlin Wall and how people react when their *raison d'etre* not only no longer exists, but is now considered a damnable offense.

 ***[Spymaster](https://www.amazon.com/gp/product/0465014453/ref=as_li_tl?ie=UTF8&tag=hafofthespe-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=0465014453&linkId=29a850e8a54b6f49537f7d07bdf7caa5)***
 Kalugin, Oleg

 ***[Cold Warrior](https://www.amazon.com/gp/product/0671778803/ref=as_li_tl?ie=UTF8&tag=hafofthespe-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=0671778803&linkId=4b2c4bbc22b178dbe360c95311a0fbcd)***
 Mangold, Tom

+James Jesus Angleton was the head of CI at the CIA for 20 years.
+His successes up until and into the early days of that portion of his career were why he was able to accomplish what he did; and why he was allowed to do the damage he did.
+What happens when the job of navigating the wilderness of mirros becomes one of trying (and failing) to find your way out?